L-o-A/SmartContracts/contracts/Readme.txt

 extract(tokenAddress)
     - requires token address
-    - transfer the amount of tokens of a particular contract from treasury contract to admin contract
+    - transfer the amount of tokens of a particular contract from token to treasury contract

 //#############################################################################################################################################################################################